MicrosoftDocs/Viva/Viva/glint/setup/viva-glint-survey-privacy.md

 ## Privacy is protected by managing reporting roles and permissions

-Your organization can configure who may view and configure survey reports at various levels.
+Your organization can configure who might view and configure survey reports at various levels.
 For instance, your organization might use the following reporting hierarchy for its marketing organization and assign permissions accordingly:

 1. Marketing program managers (PMs) can only view survey results from the team they manage.
 2. Marketing directors (to whom marketing PMs report) can view survey results for all the teams reporting up through them.